giltroymeren/giltroymeren.github.io/_posts/2025-07-13-berlin-marathon-2025-week-8-of-18.markdown

 Today’s long run focused on continuing the cadence practice.
 I started with 176 steps per minute (spm) and gradually settled to a guided 182 spm on the main block (10% less than my target marathon pace).
 It was quite challenging to keep up compared to the 180 spm last Sunday because I know each foot strike followed a tick of the metronome but there were moments where I thought I got the hang of it and suddenly I was all over the place!

-Nevertheless there were a lot of positive results today: 182 spm was actually doable and I cruised for a bulk of the 14.12km main block.
+Nevertheless there were a lot of positive results today: 182 spm was actually doable and I cruised for a bulk of the 14.12 km main block.
 I didn’t go over my current Zone 2 and even though there were times that I had to forcefully quicken my steps, I never felt that I was exerting sprint effort to catch up.
 All was calm and collected which I was happy to settle in.

 On the other hand, my Asics Superblast 2, my dedicated long run shoes, reached 275km after today’s workout.
 I still feel that the fore and mid-foot foam needs more cushioning and response for a super-trainer.
 I didn’t feel any discomfort because of that and will continue to use it regardless.
 I hope to find a similar shoe but with more meat on the front-side.